Colman-Bertolo/Caospy/README.md

 ## Usage

-Let's study the [damping harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator) without excitation force.
-It's a second order ODE  one dimensional but we'll reduce it to a system of first-order odes.
+Let's study the [damped harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator) without driving force.
+It's a second order  one dimensional ODE, but we'll reduce it to a system of first-order odes.
 ```Python
 import caospy as cp
 import matplotlib.pyplot as plt